 - UX - Optimizing User Experience, which includes things such as improving bounce rate, optimizing conversions, and many other factors, is an art and a cornerstone of SEO.
 Once you get past the SEO basics, UX is where you will want to focus most of your ongoing efforts.

 - SEO Audits - Running periodic SEO audits are a great way to get clues into other components that can be fixed on your website and are often done by updating your website's coding.
-You can run our SEO Auditor tool for one-off page audits or use other tools, such as Screaming Frog or SEMRush (Free 14-Day Trial).
+You can run our SEO Auditor tool for one-off page audits or use other SEO tools, such as Screaming Frog or SEMRush (Free 14-Day Trial).

 Final Thoughts